 Effects of alcohol on fetal brain development

-Alcohol has neurotoxic effects that alter the process of neuronal migration and the formation of synaptic connections during brain development.
+Alcohol has neurotoxic effects that disrupt the process of neuronal migration and the formation of synaptic connections during brain development.
 This damage is irreversible and affects various areas of the brain, such as the hippocampus, responsible for memory, and the prefrontal cortex, which regulates decision-making and impulse control (Egervari et al., 2021).

 Subscribe